-- Exfoliative cytology: A procedure to collect cells from the lip or oral cavity.
-A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the lips, tongue, mouth, or throat.
+- Exfoliative cytology: A procedure to collect cells from the oral cavity.
+A piece of cotton, a brush, or a small wooden stick is used to gently scrape cells from the lips, tongue, or mouth.
 The cells are viewed under a microscope to find out if they are abnormal.

 - Brush biopsy: The removal of cells using a brush that is designed to collect cells from all layers of a lesion.
 The cells are viewed under a microscope to find out if they are abnormal.

-Risks of Oral Cavity and Oropharyngeal Cancer Screening
+Risks of Oral Cavity, Pharyngeal, and Laryngeal Cancer Screening

 - Screening tests have risks.

-- The risks of oral cavity and oropharyngeal cancer screening include the following:
+- The risks of oral cavity, pharyngeal, and laryngeal cancer screening include the following:

-- Finding oral cavity or oropharyngeal cancer may not improve health or help a person live longer.
+- Finding oral cavity, pharyngeal, or laryngeal cancer may not improve health or help a person live longer.